pmndrs/suspend-react/readme.md

 The dependencies/keys act as cache-keys, use as many as you want.
 If an entry is already in cache calling `suspend` with the same keys will return it immediately, similar to useMemo but across the component tree.
 The first-arg function has to return a thenable (async function or a promise), it receives the keys as arguments. `suspend` will return the resolved value, not a promise!
 This is guaranteed, you do not have to check for validity.
 Errors will bubble up to the nearest error-boundary.

-Both `suspend` and `preload` can reveive a config object that, for now, only contains a `lifespan` prop that defaults to `0` (keep-alive forever).
+Both `suspend` and `preload` can optionally reveive a config object that, for now, only contains a `lifespan` prop that defaults to `0` (keep-alive forever).
 This allows you to invalidate items over time.

 ```jsx
 // Keep cached item alive for one minute